 Students may access Student Wellness Center services from our website, by email, or by calling directly.
-For clinical service referrals, contact Heather Christman, MSW, LCSW, LCASA 252-451-7363 and email swell@nashcc.edu.
+For clinical service referrals, email swell@nashcc.edu.
 For Single Stop services, email singelstop@nashcc.edu or call 252.428.7334.

 Early Intervention

 Nash Community College is focused on helping students succeed from the first day of class until the day they graduate.
 From time to time, it may become apparent to a faculty or staff member that a student is struggling in reaching their academic goals.
 Faculty or staff may refer the student to a Success Coach through Aviso, who will discuss various resources available, both on and off campus, that will enable the student to succeed.